top of page

 Darius on throne

-Nemesis is the goddess that prescribed both happiness and misery to mortals, and a zealous punisher of "hubris," the disrespectful arrogance of humans who thought their destiny was under their own control.
+Nemesis is the goddess that prescribed both happiness and misery to mortals.
+She was a zealous punisher of "hubris," the disrespectful arrogance of humans who thought their destiny was under their own control.
 (The worship of Nemesis ended in 382 CE when the Byzantine emperor Arcadius ordered that all pagan temples be destroyed).

-Nemesis, was one of two younger sisters of the Fates.
+Nemesis was one of two younger sisters of the Fates.
 These two sisters helped the Fates carry out their work.
-The first of these younger sisters was Tyche or luck, representing chance or capriciousness.
+The first of these younger sisters was Tyche, or luck, representing chance or capriciousness.
 Tyche distributed good or bad fortune and the accompanying signs of wealth and progeny, irrespective of the industry or virtue of the individual.
 Notice how she stands with her foot on the shoulder of the man below.
-It is a symbol of being under the foot of or in submission to that aspect of fate called - 'luck'.
+It symbolizes being under the foot of or in submission to that aspect of fate called - 'luck'.

 Tyche